-Note 12 Leases
+Note 11 Leases

 In June 2018, the Company entered into a lease agreement for a single general office space in Los Angeles, California.
-The initial term of the lease was nine months with a five-year extension option at the discretion of the lessee.
-Monthly rent was approximately \$0.001 million, subject to an annual escalation of 3%.
-In November 2021, the Company and lessor agreed to terminate the lease agreement.
+The initial term of the lease is nine months with a five-year extension option at the discretion of the lessee.
+Monthly rent is approximately \$1 thousand, subject to an annual escalation of 3%.

 In November 2018, the Company entered into a sublease agreement with PCJW Properties LLC ("PCJW"), controlled by Company's founders (including the Company's current CEO), for general office space next to the aforementioned leased property in Los Angeles, California.
 The lease term is five years subject to early termination by either party.
-Under the terms of the sublease, monthly rent is approximately \$0.005 million, subject to an annual escalation of 4%.
+Under the terms of the sublease, monthly rent is approximately \$5 thousand, subject to an annual escalation of 4%.

 In January 2019, the Company entered into a lease agreement with PCJW for office space located in Los Angeles, California.
 The lease term is seven years, beginning January 1, 2019 and ending December 31, 2025.
-Monthly rent is approximately \$0.019 million, subject to an annual escalation of 5%.
+Monthly rent is approximately \$19 thousand, subject to an annual escalation of 5%.

 In September 2019, the Company entered into a sublease for general office space in West Hollywood, California.
-The lease term was two years subject to early termination by either party.
-Under the terms of the lease, monthly rent was approximately \$0.01 million, subject to an annual escalation of 3%.
-In December 2019, the Company entered into a lease amendment to increase the leased office space in exchange for monthly rent of approximately \$0.023 million.
+The lease term is two years subject to early termination by either party.
+Under the terms of the lease, monthly rent is approximately \$10 thousand, subject to an annual escalation of 3%.
+In December 2019, the Company entered into a lease amendment to increase the leased office space in exchange for monthly rent of approximately \$23 thousand.
 The amendment also extended the lease term to October 31, 2021, and increased the annual escalation to 3.5%.